bbauska/CSS3-Reference/README.md

     </tr>
 	<tr>
 	  <td><b>Description</b></td>
-	  <td>A shorthand property that defines the width for the
-*Description  overall border of an element or for each side
+	  <td>A shorthand property that defines the width for the overall border of an element or
-individually.
-The width will take effect for a given border only if the border's style is
-something other than none or hidden.
-If the border
- style is none, the border width is effectively eset to 0.
-Negative length values are not
+	  for each side individually.
+The width will take effect for a given border only if the border's style is something other than none or hidden.
+If the border style is none, the border width is effectively reset to 0.
+Negative length values are not permitted.</td>
-permitted.  </td>
     </tr>
 	<tr>
 	  <td><b>Examples</b></td>